 When a feature pointing to a text, picture or application file is deleted or updated so that it no longer references the file, the ECDIS software should check to see whether any other feature references the same file, before that file is deleted.

-New editions, re-issues, and updates of datasets
+New editions, re-issues, cancellations and updates of datasets

 The method for detecting whether a dataset is a New Edition, re-issue, cancellation, termination, or update is contained in the Exchange Set metadata field S100_Purpose.

-The default treatment of each is described below; note that individual Product Specifications may not implement all types of dataset state.
+The behaviour of each is described below; note that individual Product Specifications may not implement all types of dataset state.
 All datasets include an issue date, and optionally an Edition and update number.

 New dataset – install new dataset and any included updates and record for tracking purposes.